orthecreedence/drakma-async/README.md

 This is a port of the wonderful [drakma](http://weitz.de/drakma/) library to run on top of [cl-async](https://github.com/orthecreedence/cl-async).

+*PLEASE* use the latest (git) versions of [cl-libevent2](/orthecreedence/cl-libevent2) and [cl-async](/orthecreedence/cl-async) to run `drakma-async`.
+If you use the quicklisp versions, at the very best SSL won't work, and at the very worst nothing will work.

 This library is now API-compatible with drakma.

 Documentation